sagemath/trac_to_gh/Issue 8579.md

 # Issue 8579: Add the categories of magmas and additive magmas

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8579

 Original creator: nthiery